geokyr/diploma-thesis/notes.md

   1. **Build features on the fly** from FCD; or
   2. **Precompute trips/features** to Parquet and read slices per sim window.

   For the MVP, we will use the precomputed features.
 We can allow the option to switch to the on-the-fly features later.
+Also, the test and rain datasets will most likely be merged, by adding 36000 seconds to the timestamps of the rain dataset.
+This would eliminate any need for specifying dataset name, and we would only be using the timestamps to split the data into batches, plus giving a realistic sense of single data source streaming, and not separate datasets.

 ### 3) Simulation & UX storyboard